Here’s something I hate: walking into a restaurant and not knowing what to do.

 Client: “Hi!
-We’d like to get this chair reupholstered, can you tell me how many yards we should buy?
+We’d like to get this chair reupholstered, how many yards should we buy?
 We’re planning to go fabric shopping this weekend.”

 Like many shops, I carry upholstery fabric.

 Clients don’t always know this, perhaps because not all shops do.
 While I allow customers to bring in their own fabric, I really prefer that they don’t – selling fabric helps me provide the most seamless experience to my clients.
-I only sell from companies I trust.
 If fabric comes in damaged, I can deal with it on my client’s behalf.
 I have information (durability, fiber content, finishes, repeats etc) to help my client make an informed decision.
-If I work with a fabric, or a fabric company, and they’re terrible – I get rid of it.
-If I screw up massively, I can reorder fabric myself without having to involve the client. (a rarity, but I can tell you it’s very stressful cutting up somebody’s 10 year old hair-on hide that they got in Italy as a college student.)
+If I work with a fabric company, and they’re terrible – I drop it.

-So if I CAN I want to redirect this client to purchase through me – and I’d like them come by appointment so I’m not distracted and in the middle of a project.
+So if I CAN I want to redirect this client to purchase through me – and I’d like them come by appointment so I’m not in the middle of a project.
 See?
 Helping them help me.
-Or helping me help them.
-It’s all the same.

 “Oh about 5 yards – go to this big box store, their fabric is super cheap” (Angry later when client shows up with 5 yards of a 30″ repeat on a drapery weight fabric.
 BONEHEAD!!!!)